SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2020-Labo-Docker/README.md

 ```
 # Download and install S6 overlay
-RUN curl -sSLo /tmp/s6.tar.gz https://github.com/just-containers/s6-overlay/releases/download/v1.17.2.0/s6-overlay-amd64.tar.gz \
+RUN curl -sSLo /tmp/s6.tar.gz https://github.com/just-containers/s6-overlay/releases/download/v2.1.0.2/s6-overlay-amd64.tar.gz \
   && tar xzf /tmp/s6.tar.gz -C / \
   && rm -f /tmp/s6.tar.gz
 ```

-Take the opportunity to change the `MAINTAINER` of the image by your name and email.
+Take the opportunity to change the `LABEL` of the image by your name and email.
 Replace in both Docker files the `TODO: [GEN] Replace with your name and email`.